pgtipping/Synthalyst/memory-bank/progress.md

 - Connect the components to real data from the database
 - Add authentication checks for comment submission
 - Implement analytics tracking for blog post views and shares

+## Accessibility Improvements [2025-03-13 03:15:00]

+### Fixed Issues

+- Fixed accessibility issue in the SharingOptions component:
+  - Added proper label for the share URL input field
+  - Added aria-label attribute for screen readers
+  - Added placeholder text for better user experience
+  - Wrapped the input in a container for better styling control
+- Removed unused imports to improve code quality

+### Benefits

+- Improved accessibility for users with screen readers
+- Better compliance with WCAG guidelines
+- Enhanced user experience for all users
+- Cleaner code with fewer unused imports

+### Next Steps

+- Continue auditing components for accessibility issues
+- Implement more comprehensive accessibility testing
+- Add more descriptive aria attributes where needed
+- Ensure all interactive elements are properly labeled